preco21/eslint-config-legacy/readme.md

 ### Composable configs

-If the concrete rules don't support your use-cases, you can make your own config via composable configs from the `rules` folder:
+If the concrete rules don't support your use-cases, you may use composable configs from the `rules` folder to assemble your own config:

 ```json
 {